vstehle/systemready-scripts/README.md

 An `extract` block allows to specify that part of a file needs to be extracted and output to the report.

-The file with `filename` is scanned to find the `find` pattern first.
+When `find` is specified, the file with `filename` is scanned to find the `find` pattern first.
+Otherwise the first line of the file is considered as matching.

 The contents of `filename` is then extracted, started from `first-line`.
 The `first-line` line number is relative to the matching line (line 0) and can be